-aw firms as professional service pro- headquartered in the Asia-Pacific region this payment platform, and many non-financial viders are not normally noted for year.
-One reason it punches above its weight is companies.
-Kim & Chang had to field more than cialisations, foster convergence within the consortium and work with the regulators to create K Bank, the new company.
+To complicate the lawyers' task, Kim & Chang's client, telecoms company KT Corporation, was the leader of a 21-member consortium, which included Alipay, the Chinese online payment platform, and many non-financial companies.
+Kim & Chang had to field more than 30 lawyers who could work across different specialisations, foster convergence within the consortium and work with the regulators to create K Bank, the new company.